iloveyby/Python-for-SEO/README.md

 # Python-Script
 Base on python 3.
 Some scripts for SEO
-## some script for crawl baidu , website and so on and result file solved.
+## some script for crawl baidu's data ,search result , website data and so on.
+## the data file resolved.